ros2/message_filters/README.md

         pass
 ```
 **Note**: It is **VERY IMPORTANT** that the subscribers have the same `qos_profile` than the one specified in the publisher.
 If they don't match, the callback won't be executed silecntly and you will be very frustated.
 In the example above, if the pointcloud subscriber didn't have explicitly that `qos_profile`, the callback wouldn't be called.

+The latest version (foxy) hast the stable version of the python api.
+If you are using older distros please upgrade the code with the master branch.